zengelan/eks-workshop/content/040_shiftleft/220_configurejenkins/040configurejenkins3.md

 ![Enable Shift Left](/images/mfe/enableshiftleft.png?classes=border,shadow)

-####Repeat the above steps for the Medium and Hard projects
+### Repeat the above steps for the Medium and Hard projects!

-You have successfully configured Jenkins to work with MVISION Cloud!
-Please move on to the next section to configure MVISION Cloud policies.
+**You have successfully configured the Jenkins projects to work with MVISION Cloud!
+Please move on to the next section to configure MVISION Cloud policies.**